m-kondratenko/URL-Shortener/README.md

 When user uses short url, this url is also passed through similar steps.
 As a result, page is redirected to initial URL, which was stored in the DB.
 Usage counter is incremented.

-Table "urls" consists of these fields: id, longurl, shorturl, date, usage.
+Table "urls" consists of these fields: id, longurl, shorturl, date, count.

 In configuration.php you may change DB parameters, allowed chars for short URL generator, maximum length of short URL.
 To turn logging off you need to change this string "php_value log_errors On" in .htaccess to this one "php_value log_errors Off".

 To use API in your code you should try $shorturl=file_get_contents('http://DOMAIN/php/getshorturl.php?longurl='.urlencode('URL')); where "DOMAIN" is a domain of this URL shortener and "URL" is your URL to shorten.